-a.
 Insufficient water flow rate through heat exchanger.
-Check pipe sizing per chart, check obstructions, check lines and pump are bled, check pump is operating, check temperature rise across inlet and outlet.
+Check pipe sizing per chart, check obstructions, check lines and pump are bled, check pump is operating.

 Note: Tanks and heat pumps are to be manifolded in Equa-Flow.
 It is important that the branches to each storage tank ONLY contain a gate or ball valve and union.
 Fitting of loose jumper valves, non-return valves or pressure limiting valves in the branches or primary flow and return lines between the heat pump and tanks WILL affect performance of the heat pump.